adam-larosa/041023-Flask/readme.txt

     c1 = Cat( name = 'Luke' )
     db.session.add( c1 )
     db.session.commit()  <- this is what commits the save to the database

+To change the database & add a new column?
+Just change the model & generate a new migration, then run the new migration

+Undo a migration?
+    flask db downgrade